egeozgul/Smart-Motor-Driver/README.md

 Powered by the STM32C0 microcontroller and featuring a precise PID feedback system, this driver is made for reliable and efficient motor control.

-Please note, this page is for presentation only.
-The PCB design and source code are not available at this time.

 # Key Features

 Built-in Feedback Controller: High-frequency PID control for precise motor operation.